wozo/Leaflet-Maps-Marker/readme.txt

 == Upgrade Notice ==
 = v1.5 =
-add support for vector layers, display list of markers below layer maps, add GeoRSS feed to head, bugfixes
+added option to display a list of markers below layer maps, add GeoRSS feed to head, bugfixes

 = v1.4.3 =
 added WMS support for KML files, bugfix for defect routing link attached to popup-text